 N.D.A.G.
-2012-O-05 March 20, 2012, to Elma Township

-Whenever a quorum of a governing body meets, in person or by telephone, to discuss public business, it is a meeting that must be publicly noticed in advance.

-February 6, 2012, to Linton School Board

-Series of telephone calls to each Board member separately to discuss an investigation was "meeting" because it was information gathering that is a step in the decision making process.
+2013-O-01 January 10, 2013, to Lidgerwood Rural District Ambulance Service Board Telephone calls to a quorum of a Board for ministerial purposes, such as to set the agenda or confirm committee assignments, are not meetings.
+N.D.A.G.
+2012-O-06 May 18, 2010, to Mandan School Board When a quorum of members or committee of a governing body attends a meeting where public business is discussed, the gathering is a meeting for which notice must be provided, even if the attendance of a guorum at the meeting is unplanned and unexpected at a public forum.
+N.D.A.G.
+2012-O-05 March 20, 2012, to Elma Township Whenever a quorum of a governing body meets, in person or by telephone, to discuss public business, it is a meeting that must be publicly noticed in advance.
+N.D.A.G.
+2012-O-02 February 6, 2012, to Linton School Board Series of telephone calls to each Board member separately to discuss an investigation was "meeting" because it was information gathering that is a step in the decision making process.
 Information provided must be more than ministerial in nature to be considered information gathering.

-December 22, 2011, to Minto City Council

-Definition of "meeting" is not limited to face-to-face gatherings and can occur via telephone conversations.
+N.D.A.G.
+2011-O-17 December 22, 2011, to Minto City Council Definition of "meeting" is not limited to face-to-face gatherings and can occur via telephone conversations.
 Information gathering is a step in the decision making process comparable to discussion, formulating or narrowing of options, or action regarding public business and is considered public business.
 Thus a meeting can take place even if the purpose is not to build a consensus or take a vote.

-June 28, 2011, to Grand Forks School Board

-"Meeting" occurs when a quorum of the governing body continues to discuss public business after the meeting adjourns.

-March 25, 2011, to Fargo City Commission

-Quorum of Commission who met at restaurant after Commission meeting constituted a "meeting" as defined by statute and thus notice was required.

-February 7, 2011, to McKenzie Township Board of Supervisors and McKenzie Township Zoning Commission

-As long as the elements of the definition of "meeting" are present, it does not matter where the meeting takes place.
-On-site inspection of City by Board of Township Supervisors and Township Zoning Commission was "meeting."

-January 12, 2011, to Wilton School Board

-Meeting occurred when superintendent called each Board member, one by one, from the telephone to ask for vote on whether to release teacher from contract.

-January 4, 2011, to Bowdon City Council

-A gathering of a quorum of the members of a governing body regarding public business is a "meeting."
+N.D.A.G.
+2011-O-08 June 28, 2011, to Grand Forks School Board "Meeting" occurs when a quorum of the governing body continues to discuss public business after the meeting adjourns.
+N.D.A.G.
+2011-O-05 March 25, 2011, to Fargo City Commission Quorum of Commission who met at restaurant after Commission meeting constituted a "meeting" as defined by statute and thus notice was required.
+N.D.A.G.
+2011-O-04 February 7, 2011, to McKenzie Township Board of Supervisors and McKenzie Township Zoning Commission As long as the elements of the definition of "meeting" are present, it does not matter where the meeting takes place.
+On-site inspection of City by Board of Township Supervisors and Township Zoning Commission was "meetina."
+N.D.A.G.
+2011-O-02 January 12, 2011, to Wilton School Board Meeting occurred when superintendent called each Board member, one by one, from the telephone to ask for vote on whether to release teacher from contract.
+N.D.A.G.
+2011-O-01 January 4, 2011, to Bowdon City Council A gathering of a quorum of the members of a governing body regarding public business is a "meeting."
 A quorum is one-half or more of the governing body's members.